-She opened the Hope After Loss Clinic in Madison in June of this year.
+She opened the Hope After Loss Clinic in Madison in June of 2017.
 The clinic is open once a week on Wednesday afternoons.
 The clinic provides routine OB care for pregnancies after loss but also combines that clinical care with psychotherapy.
 Every other week a clinical psychotherapist is available for patients to see as well.
 The first appointment is one hour and subsequent appointments are the routine 15-20 minute check ins.
 Each appointment also has the opportunity for an expecting mom to meet with the therapist for one hour.
 Dr. Sharp also notes that there are times when an expecting mom will need more time.
 “If the loss happened at 28 weeks, we anticipate that and give her more time.”

 Dr. Sharp tells patients,

 “You are the driver of this bus.
 You let me know how often you need to be seen.
 The minimum I need to see you is the routine OB schedule – once every four weeks.
 But I have people coming in for heart tone checks every week.
 I give them the flexibility to identify what their needs are and tailor their OB care to that.”